Malinois Puppies for Sale | Trained Belgian Malinois for Sale

 Temperament:

 Belgian Sheepdogs are confident, active, energetic, watchful, and devoted dogs.
-They retain the characteristics that were honed and developed over centuries in Belgium to make them excellent working dogs and unmatched companions for the right owner or family.
+They retain the qualities honed over centuries in Belgium, making this dog breed not only an excellent working dog but also an unmatched companion for the right owner or family.
 They are highly intelligent, highly agile, very powerful, and well aware of their capabilities.
 They can become very protective of their people, family, and property, making them excellent watchdogs.
 Training, socialization, and a regular “job” are necessities for these dogs, since they can prevent the intelligence, protective instincts, strength, and energy of the breed from leading into behavioral problems down the road.
 Any unprovoked aggressive or fearful behavior toward people is incorrect for this breed.

 About the Belgian Malinois